 If you’re a campus physical security leader, you very likely can’t do everything yourself.
 The campus is too large and the responsibilities too many.
 But training others to assist in work like site walks and building out system designs is frustrating and time-consuming — at least without the right tools in place.

 With better mobile tools for collaboration and system design, it becomes far easier to train others to perform these tasks.
-UNLV even delegated site walks and early designs to student workers thanks to the ease-of-use, power and efficiency of the System Surveyor mobile design platform.
-Imagine the number of interns at your disposal when you have the right tools to capture needs and site surveys around campus.
+UNLV even delegated site walks and early designs to employed university students thanks to the ease-of-use, power and efficiency of the System Surveyor mobile design platform.
+Imagine the number of interns and faculty members at your disposal when you have the right tools to capture needs and site surveys around campus.

 Best Practices for Collaborating on School Security and Campus Safety

 The challenges facing college campuses and their security leaders are great.
-But through better collaboration and better system design, you can make a difference on your school’s property.
+But through better collaboration and better system design, you can make a difference on your campus housing and buildings.